Michaelvilleneuve/react-native-document-scanner/README.md

 | Prop | Params | Type | Description |
 | :-------- |:----:| :--------:| :----------|
 | onPictureTaken | `data` | `object` | Returns the captured image in an object `{ image: 'BASE64 string'}` |

+## Credits

+This repo is a React Native implementation of the following native library : https://github.com/mmackh/IPDFCameraViewController